 The job: Your speech

-If you’re stumped for what to say, the guys over at Confetti will help.
-They’ve even got a template you can use, to make sure you say the right things.
+If you’re stumped for what to say, the guys over at Hitched will help.
+They’ve published plenty of example father-of-the-bride speeches to help spark ideas and make sure you say the right things.

 The job: Make sure they’ve all gone home